liflab/beepbeep-3-book/pre-markdown/use-cases/README.md

 ## Voyager Telemetry

 In this section, we study the data produced by the *Voyager 2* space probe.
 This automatic probe was launched by NASA in 1977 on a trajectory that allowed it to fly close to four planets of the solar system: Jupiter, Saturn, Uranus and Neptune.
-On this "Grand Tour" of the solar system, Voyager 2 (along with its twin, Voyager 1) collected scientific data and snapped pictures that greatly expanded our knowledge of the gas giants and their moons.
+On this "Grand Tour" of the solar system, Voyager 2 (along with its twin, Voyager 1) collected scientific data and took pictures that greatly expanded our knowledge of the gas giants and their moons.

-At the time of this writing, both Voyagers are still operational, and currently explore the outer edge of the solar system.
+As of the time of the writing of this book, both Voyagers are still operational, and currently explore the outer edge of the solar system.
 The telemetry sent back by these probes, going all the way back to 1977, is publicly available in the form of various text files on a NASA FTP archive.
 In our example, we shall use a simple, collated dataset that can be downloaded from the following URL:

     ftp://spdf.gsfc.nasa.gov/pub/data/voyager/voyager2/merged/